 A non-nicotine compound in cigarettes called NNK increases neuroinflammation which can lead to brain damage and multiple sclerosis.
 (38)

 And lastly, there’s this gloomy statistic: smoking, on average, takes 10 years off your life.
 (39)

-Scientists and medical professionals agree that more research is needed.
+Scientists and medical professionals universally agree that more research on the benefits of nicotine is needed.